atuinframework/gae-atuin/README.md

-# GAE Atuin v2 - A Flask web application skeleton.
+# GAE Atuin Web Framework - A Flask web application skeleton.

-This is the Google AppEngine version of [Atuin], a [Scalebox]'s Flask web application skeleton.
+This is the Google AppEngine version of [Atuin Web Framework], a [Scalebox]'s Flask web application skeleton.

 ### Features included